HDFGroup/hdf-rest-api/DatasetOps/PUT_Value.rst

 An optional key that gives the starting coordinate of the selection to be updated.
 The start value can either be an integer (for 1 dimensional arrays) or an array of integers where the length of the array is equal to the number of dimensions of the dataset.
-Each value must be greater than equal to zero and less than the extent of the corresponding dimension.
+Each value must be greater than or equal to zero and less than the extent of the corresponding dimension.

 If start is not provided, the selection starts at 0 for each dimension.